Irish Birth Marriage and Death Records

 On the left hand side of the results page there are options to filter the results.
 In the ”Collections” filter you can select Ireland, civil registration indexes, 1845 – 1958.
 This will narrow the results to this source only.
 Make a record of the name, registration district, year and quarter, volume and page number for the birth or marriage you are interested in.
 This information will be necessary if you want to order the original certificates from the GRO.

 It should be noted that the index on the Family Search website was compiled by volunteers and as with any transcribed online records there is always the potential for errors and omissions.
 If you fail to find the entry you require in the online index, I would recommend commissioning a search the original index books in the GRO.
+In the original books there are amendments and late registrations recorded in the margins and at the back of the books.
+There are also marine death records and overseas birth records in the hard copy index books that are absent from the online collections and a manual search may be required at the GRO.

 The Family Search website also includes some abstracts of birth certificates from the 1860s and 1870s.
 If you are searching for an ancestor who was born in Ireland in the 1860s or 1870s and you know their parents names, you can search this collection to identify your ancestor or one of their siblings.
 It is possible that their birth certificate has already been transcribed.
-The online transcript does not include all of the information from the birth certificate, so the original should still be purchased.
+The online transcript does not include all of the information from the birth certificate, so the original should still be obtained.

 Can’t Find a Certificate?